ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 #### Steps:
 1. In the map to return, point each vertex (key) to a value of infinity distance.
 2. Starting from a vertex, visit it and mark it visited.
-3. For each of the vertex's unvisitef neighbor s, add the neighbor to the toVisit list and check in the map if the current weight is greater than the sum of the weight to reach the vertex and the weight of the edge connecting to the neighbor.
-If so, update with the lesser weight.
+3. For each of the vertex's unvisited neighbor, add the neighbor to the toVisit list and check in the map if the current weight is greater than the sum of the weight to reach the vertex and the weight of the edge connecting to the neighbor.
+If so, update with the smaller weight.
 4. Repeat 2 and 3 until all vertices have been visited or there are no more vertices to visit.
 ### Minimum Spanning Tree (MST)
 - A set of edges that connects all vertices in a graph with the minimum total weight.